 In this movie, Lincoln occasionally refers to his wife, Mary Todd Lincoln, as "Molly."
 This was a real-life term of endearment that Abraham Lincoln sometimes called her; it was a family nickname from her childhood.

 This is one of two film properties wherein Lee Pace plays the antagonist of a character named Bilbo.
 Here, Pace plays Fernando Wood, a Congressional opponent of William N. Bilbo.
-In Peter Jackson's Hobbit Trilogy, Pace plays the Elven King Thranduil who gets at cross-purposes with Bilbo Baggins.
+In Peter Jackson's The Hobbit trilogy, Pace plays the Elven King Thranduil, who gets at cross-purposes with Bilbo Baggins.

-Harrison Ford was rumored to appear in the film in a role as V.P.
-Andrew Johnson at one point during the development of the film but the rumor has since become completely unsubstantiated after all the delays & turnarounds on the film's development over the years.
-Ultimately, there is no mention or sign of Johnson's character in the final version of the film, with the possible exception of the inauguration scene.
+Harrison Ford was rumored to appear in the film in a role as Vice President Andrew Johnson at one point during the development of the film, but the rumor has since become completely unsubstantiated after all the delays and turnarounds on the film's development over the years.
+Ultimately, there is no mention nor sign of Johnson's character in the final version of the film, with the possible exception of the inauguration scene.